cweiske/stouyapi/README.rst

     ##To check if PHP routes work, type:
     $ curl -I http://stouyapi.cwboo/api/v1/gamers/me

-All curl commands above should return "HTTP/1.1 200 OK" with some other information.
+All curl commands above should return ``HTTP/1.1 200 OK`` with some other information.

-If you type in your browser the ip address of your machine plus "/discover", it will open the local discover.

 5 - Configuring the files in the OUYA
 =====================================